James Brown (quarterback): Arena Football (third stint)

+Intense Football League

-After several years away from playing, he was preparing to play for the All American Football League which never materialized and was then signed in 2008 by the CenTex Barricudas of the Intense Football League as a mid-season replacement and led the team to six wins in eight games and a spot in the league semifinals.
+After several years away from playing, he was preparing in 2008 to play for the All American Football League which never materialized and was then signed by the CenTex Barracudas of the Intense Football League as a mid-season replacement in late April.
+He led the team to six wins in eight games and was the offensive player of the week in week 9 of the season.
+He led the team to the playoffs, their only playoff win and a spot in the league semifinals, while also making the IFL All-Star Team.

 Coaching career

-Brown started his coaching career as the quarterback coach and offensive coordinator at Hyde Park Baptist High School from 2002 to 2006 and then in 2010 became the running backs coach for Lamar University in Beaumont, Texas.
+Brown started his coaching career as the quarterback coach and offensive coordinator at Hyde Park Baptist High School from 2002 to 2006.
+After the CenTex Barracudas folded in 2008, Brown went back to coaching, this time at Lamar University in Beaumont, Texas where he became the running backs coach.
 In addition, during his time with San Jose, he was the player coach.

 In 2014, he left Lamar to become the head coach and athletic director at Houston's KIPP Sunnyside High School.
+He left the job by 2024.

+In 2025, he was hired as the offensive coordinator at TWA College in Austin under head coach, and former teammate, Shon Mitchell.